 At some activities (especially where it isn't practical to complete data forms) registers will be taken.
-For pre-16 activities this will be for Year Groups 9-11 only.
+We may ask schools to provide register information directly or, from Year Group 9 upwards, we may ask pupils to complete a register.
 These could be paper forms or electronic registers on an NTU owned electronic device (e.g. tablet).
 On the register we will ask for the following:

-Name, DOB, Postcode, Email address (post 16 only: you will be asked if you consent to being emailed with further information from the NTU marketing team).
+Name, DOB, Postcode, Email address, School (post 16 only: you will be asked if you consent to being emailed with further information from the NTU marketing team).